AC Formigine ASD

 Associazione Calcio Formigine Associazione Sportiva Dilettantistica is an Italian football club based in Formigine, Emilia Romagna.
-Currently it plays in Italy's Eccellenza Emilia-Romagna/A.
+Currently it plays in Italy's Eccellenza Emilia-Romagna/A, the fifth division of Italian football.

 History

 Foundation

 The club was founded in 1968.

 Serie D

 In the season 2011–12 the team was promoted for the first time, from Eccellenza Emilia-Romagna/B to Serie D/D.

 Colours and badge

-The team's colors are green and blue.
+The team's colors are green and blue, derived from the town's coat.